SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

 white and bright pixels and blending them toward a procedurally generated backing texture.

-v1.7.0 adds a unified Pixel Effect system replacing the previous pixel border parameter.
-Three display simulation modes are now available — Grid, LCD Dot, and CRT Phosphor — each with their own dedicated parameters and tuned to run at minimum cost when not selected.
+v1.7.0 added a unified Pixel Effect system replacing the previous pixel border parameter.
+Three display simulation modes are available — Grid, LCD Dot, and CRT Phosphor — each with their own dedicated parameters, tuned to run at minimum cost when not selected.

+v1.7.1 adds a Black Level Threshold parameter shared by LCD Dot and CRT Phosphor modes.
+The threshold uses the raw input frame before color correction, so unlit pixels remain clean regardless of emulator color settings.
+A hard gate on truly black pixels ensures clean blacks at zero cost regardless of the threshold setting.

 ───────────────────────────────────────────────────────────────────────────────